-Vets Without Borders has an open Animal Nutritionist position at Wakulima Dairy Limited based in Nyeri County, Kenya.Download Job Overview
+Vets Without Borders has an open Animal Nutritionist volunteer position at Wakulima Dairy Limited based in Nyeri County, Kenya.Download Volunteer Placement PDF

 Location: Nyeri County

 Start Date: June to September 2023 (or upon availability)

 Eligibility: Canadian Citizens and Permanent Residents of Canada only

 Academic Requirements: University/college degree in Nutrition or Animal Production/Science with specialization related to animal nutrition preferred.